top of page

 Terms of Use

-Terms of Use are specified on pages 3-6 of the ratified IEEE 2418.11[TM] standard.
-Terms of Use beyond that standard would be as specified in separate contract(s) with an e-Voting Alliance or SJW SmarTech Consulting, LLC.
+Terms of Use are specified on pages 3-6 of the ratified IEEE 2418.11 standard.
+Beyond that standard, Terms of Use would be specified in separate contract(s) with an e-Voting Alliance, SJW SmarTech Consulting, LLC, or equivalent.